 for an affordable price.

-History of Ecstatic Theatrics
+Past Shows of Ecstatic Theatrics

-The Closed Firehouse Theater
+Past shows of The Firehouse Theater

-I ran the Firehouse Theater in Fort Wayne for 3.5 years, producing 78 shows/305 performances, until closing Feb.
+Before starting Ecstatic Theatrics, I ran the Firehouse Theater in Fort Wayne for 3.5 years, producing 78 shows/305 performances, until closing Feb.
 2010.
 Since then I produced "Don't Look in the Lake" at Fright Night 2011, "The New Wizard of Oz Musical" at the University of St. Francis and the Main Library auditorium, "Harry Potter and the Obnoxious Voice ~ the sssPOOF!" at Franke Park, and a Christmas show at the Main Library in 2012.

 In 2013, I did "Slipperzzzz!
 Cobb and the 12 Dancing Princesses" at Cinema Center.